11 January 2021

 Please direct any questions to Executive Director Philip Coulling (email@example.com or 540-460-7897).
 Thank you for your patience and understanding as we all navigate these difficult and uncertain times.

 Although Nature Camp is an educational camp that seeks to promote greater appreciation for the natural world and a lifelong love of learning, our foremost responsibility will always be the safety and welfare of our participants, and we are humbled and grateful for the trust you have placed in us to take care of your campers.
 Nature Camp will not operate unless we can be confident that we can maintain a safe and healthy environment for our campers, staff, and visitors.

-Be well, and we fervently hope to see you this summer.
+Please stay well and safe, and we fervently hope to see you this summer.